PP-Module for MDM Agent

 5.1 Protection Profile for Mobile Device Fundamentals Security Functional Requirements Direction

-In a PP-Configuration that includes the MDF PP, the TOE is expected to rely on some of the security functions implemented by the mobile device as a whole and evaluated against the MDF PP. The following sections describe any modifications that the ST author must make to the SFRs defined in the MDF PP in addition to what is mandated by Section 5.4 TOE Security Functional Requirements.
+In a PP-Configuration that includes the MDF PP, the TOE is expected to rely on some of the security functions implemented by the Mobile Device as a whole and evaluated against the MDF PP. The following sections describe any modifications that the ST author must make to the SFRs defined in the MDF PP in addition to what is mandated by Section 5.4 TOE Security Functional Requirements.

 5.1.1 Modified SFRs